Michael Gazzaniga: Biography

 In 1961, Gazzaniga graduated from Dartmouth College with a B.A in zoology.
 In 1964, he received a Ph.D. in psychobiology from the California Institute of Technology, where he carried out research on human split-brain patients for his doctoral thesis under Roger Sperry.
-In his subsequent work, Gazzaniga has made important advances in research concerning the laterization of brain function and communication between the left and right cerebral hemispheres.
+In his subsequent work, Gazzaniga has made important advances in research concerning the lateralization of brain function and communication between the left and right cerebral hemispheres.

 Career

 Gazzaniga's academic career began as an assistant professor of psychology at UCSB in 1967.
-Here he met a future life-long friend and collaborator, Colin Blakemore, a graduate student at the University of California Berkeley.
+Here he met a future lifelong friend and collaborator, Colin Blakemore, a graduate student at the University of California Berkeley.
 Together they edited the Handbook of Psychobiology in 1975.
 In 1969 he moved to New York University graduate school as an assistant professor and in 1972 became a full professor.
 In 1973 he took a position as professor of psychology at the State University of New York at Stony Brook (and later became a professor of social sciences in Medicine).
 That same year, at the invitation of Dartmouth neurosurgeon Donald Wilson, Gazzaniga began to study a new series of split-brain patients in New Hampshire with his graduate student, Joseph LeDoux.
 They put together a mobile lab and drove from New York to New Hampshire every month to test what became known as the "east-coast" series of split-brain patients, one of whom was patient P.S.
 Patient P.S. was the first split-brain patient whose right hemisphere could read.
 It could not speak, but it could spell out answers to questions (see Patient P.S. below).
-Gazzaniga's theory of the left hemisphere's interpreter was first formulated at this time.
+Gazzaniga first formulated his theory of the left hemisphere's interpreter at this time.
 After he received his doctorate, LeDoux turned his efforts to what was then a mostly ignored field, emotion, and with meticulous research, gave it a firm foundation.

 In 1977 Gazzaniga was offered a job at Cornell University Medical College when Fred Plum, the chairman of the neurology department, decided his residents needed some schooling in neuropsychology.
-He appointed Gazzaniga as the Director of the Division of Cognitive Neuroscience and a professor of Neurology and Psychology, where he stayed until 1988.
+He appointed Gazzaniga as the director of the Division of Cognitive Neuroscience and a professor of neurology and psychology, where he stayed until 1988.

 Meanwhile, in 1978, he and his good friend and colleague from Rockefeller University, Professor of Psychology George A. Miller, launched a new field of study by first giving it a name: Cognitive Neuroscience.
 Cognitive neuroscience integrates the methods of cognitive psychology with those of systems neuroscience to help understand how mental processes emerge from neural activity.
 With a small grant from the Sloan Foundation, Gazzaniga established the Cognitive Neuroscience Institute to begin a new program focused on research and on teaching the brain mechanisms involved with cognitive processes.